nocomplexity/simplifysecurity/simplify.md

 ## Problem

 Cyber security is difficult.
 Cyber security is a complex field.
 It requires expertise of many different areas like business sciences and computer sciences.
 Security risks are difficult to manage and to control.
-Despite the costs and resources will be invested: major disasters due to security breaches are always possible.
+Despite the costs and resources that you invest: major disasters due to security breaches are always possible.

 ## Solution